-Independent Regulator to safeguard English clubs
+Independent regulator to safeguard English clubs

-LONDON - British Prime Minister Rishi Sunak confirmed plans for an independent football regulator to safeguard the future of English soccer clubs in his King's Speech on Tuesday.
+LONDON – British Prime Minister Rishi Sunak confirmed plans for an independent football regulator to safeguard the future of English football clubs in his King’s Speech on Tuesday.

 The Independent Regulator for Football (IREF) will have the power to step in to address cash flow and other systemic issues within clubs, many of which are financially vulnerable.

-"Legislation will be brought forward to safeguard the future of football clubs for the communities and fans," King Charles said in his speech.
+“Legislation will be brought forward to safeguard the future of football clubs for the communities and fans,” King Charles said of the Football Governance Bill in his speech.

-"The fragility of the English footballing pyramid has been exposed in recent years," he added.
+A separate government briefing document said that the fragility of the English footballing pyramid had been exposed in recent years.

-"The collapse of Bury FC, the devastating impact of the pandemic on clubs, and the botched plan for a breakaway European Super League have all revealed the financial unsustainability of some clubs and the need for more accountability for fans."
+“The collapse of Bury FC, the devastating impact of the pandemic on clubs, and the botched plan for a breakaway European Super League have all revealed the financial unsustainability of some clubs and the need for more accountability for fans,” it said.

 The Regulator will operate a licensing system which will apply to the top five tiers of English men’s football with the power to act on issues including financial regulation compliance, corporate governance and fan engagement.